Lobz/facilitation/README.md

 ```
 Note that this is the analitical solution to the ODE model that corresponds to the structured population in the *absence of interactions*.

-There are some other functions implemented in the package, mostly to simplify analysis.

 ### Disclaimer